munfeiwoo/Todoist/README.md

    |   |-----web
    |---web
 ```

+The current test structure is just for the purpose of test automation demonstration covering scenarios mentioned in the assignment and there could be further enhancements to framework.

+    1. Test “Create Project”
+    2. Test “Create Task via mobile phone”
+    3. Test “Reopen Task”

 # Cloning the project and install required dependencies
 Please execute the following command to clone the project in your working directory